oelizondo/Sofia/readme.md

 In version 0.1.0, Sofia made the following changes:

 1. Switched CoffeeScript to JavaScript.
-2. Switch to [Google Hosted Libraries](https://developers.google.com/speed/libraries/).
+2. Switched to [Google Hosted Libraries](https://developers.google.com/speed/libraries/).
 (We're trying it out.)

 ###Update for 0.1.1
 In version 0.1.1, Sofia made minor changes: